-I made this soup on a chilly, rainy day and it was just what I needed to warm up!
+I first made this Creamy Pumpkin Soup on a chilly, rainy day a few autumns ago and it was just what I needed to warm up!
 Not only that, but it felt great to enjoy a creamy soup that was healthy, too.
 So often, creamy soups are made with high-fat ingredients, but this soup has lots of healthy things in it, as you can see in the recipe below.
-The recipe is from a new book called The Everything Vegan Meal Prep Cookbook by Marly McMillen Beelman, and I received a copy of it to review.
-As I went through the book, this Creamy Pumpkin Soup sounded like the perfect thing to try now that the days are getting cooler.
+The recipe is from a cookbook that I had previously reviewed called The Everything Vegan Meal Prep Cookbook by Marly McMillen Beelman.
+This Creamy Pumpkin Soup seemed like the perfect recipe to try, since the days were getting colder.

-As you can see, there’s a good variety of dishes included in this book and they sound so yummy!
-I really liked the Creamy Pumpkin Soup that I chose to make—the texture really is thick and creamy and it’s a great soup for this time of year!
-It’s a savory soup with onion, chickpeas, red potatoes and lots of other good ingredients, including pumpkin puree, of course.
-It’s easy to make and you can make it ahead for later or enjoy it as soon as you make it!
+I actually liked this Creamy Pumpkin Soup more than I thought I would—the texture really is thick and creamy and it’s a savory soup with onion, chickpeas, red potatoes, and lots of other good ingredients, including pumpkin puree, of course.
+And I’m a big fan of these savory flavors!
+The soup is easy to make and you can make it ahead for later or enjoy it as soon as you make it!

 Creamy Pumpkin Soup